Michael Speaks, Dean

 The School of Architecture has two computer clusters containing 60 latest-generation PCs connected to their own network and servers.
 State of the art software is available for a wide range of applications: 2D and 3D drafting; modeling, visualization, rendering and animation; image manipulation; desktop publishing; web page generation; video production; and GIS.

 An output room provides an assortment of plotters, printers, and large and small format scanners available to students throughout the school from school or personal computers.

-A digital fabrication equipment includes 3D printers using various media (liquid and solid polymers, paper and starch), laser cutters, large and small, CNC mills and a vacuum former.
-Required and elective courses range from introduction to the 3D computing environment to digital animation and digital production.
+A digital fabrication suite includes 3D printers using various media (liquid and solid polymers, paper and starch), laser cutters, large and small format CNC mills and a vacuum former.

 A fully equipped workshop is staffed by a full-time professional instructor and includes a full suite of woodworking equipment including saws, drills, planers, routers, sanders, a lathe, and various hand tools.
 There is also a ventilated spray booth for painting and finishing.